 EDITOR’S NOTE: Points is thrilled to welcomeHannah Palin (Film Archives Specialist) and Nicolette Bromberg (Visual Materials Curator) from the University of Washington Libraries, Special Collections.
 The University of Washington has a wonderful collection of materials by the British filmmaker and journalist Adrian Cowell.
-Beware, alcohol and drugs historians– once you read their descriptions of the CowellContinue reading “The Films of Adrian Cowell: Opium stories from the Shan State to Hong Kong to Washington, DC (Guest Post)”
+Beware, alcohol and drugs historians– once you read their descriptions of the Cowell collection, you might be tempted to book your tickets to Seattle!

 EDITOR’S NOTE: The Harrison Narcotics Act of 1914 turns 100 years old tomorrow.
 The new federal law regulated traffic in opiates and cocaine and produced lasting effects for US and international drug policy (you can read the full text here).
 Today, four celebrated scholars offer 100-word reflections on first 100 years of the Harrison Act.

 Editor’s Note: We’re delighted to welcome Ingrid Walker, an Associate Professor of American Studies at the University of Washington-Tacoma, and a past guest contributor to Points.
 In today’s post, Walker makes several cultural observations about marijuana as it joins beer, coffee, and wine to become the newest psychoactive substance legally produced and consumed for fun in Washington.